-In a bid to encourage young people from different corners of the world to visit Nepal for their outdoor interests, Tourism Authorities of Nepal had been looking at different potentials and in this connection, Government of Nepal recently announced the opening of this new trekking route, named after the founder of International scouts, “Lord Baden Powell”.
-The trekking route had been opened for foreigners since 2004, but had rarely been approached by tourists.
+In a bid to encourage young people from different corners of the world to visit Nepal for their outdoor interests, Tourism Authorities of Nepal have been looking at different potentials and in this connection, the Government of Nepal has opened this trekking route, named after the founder of International scouts, “Lord Baden Powell”.
+The trekking route has opened for foreigners since 2004, but has rarely been approached by tourists.
 In 2007, Explore Himalaya organized the first ever expedition along this trekking route, for the International scouts in order to commemorate Lord Baden Powell.

 Baden Powell Scout Trek treads along the new trekking route in the Ganesh Himal area, North of Kathmandu.
 The trek starts from Syabrubesi, after a day long drive from Kathmandu.
 On the way to Gatlang, the Goljung view point will give you an amazing panorama of the Ganesh Himal including Shishapangma (8013m) and Langtang Lirung (7246m).
 From here, you enter a quiet and unspoiled valley which will lead you to the Jageswor Lake after a 3 days hike.
 The steep trail goes through a dense forest where life seems to be suspended on time.
 This region of Nepal is inhabited by the Tamang people and sharing a milk tea with them is an unforgettable experience.
 The ascent will eventually end up at almost 4200m and views from the south ridge of this mountain chain are truly breathtaking.
 For the next 2 days, you and your Nepali team will follow the ridge to the north direction at an average altitude of 4500 meters high.
 Views of majestic mountain ranges remain your companion throughout this section of the trek.